cloudmesh-community/book/chapters/container/docker-pagerank-example-instruction.md

 # Docker Pagerank :o:

-:o: TODO the text is incomplete

-Place holder for PageRank Example in the docker hadoop section, needs to be merged to docker-hadoop.tex
+PageRank is a popular example algorithm used to display the ability of big data applications to run parallel tasks.
+This example will show how the docker hadoop image can be used to execute the Pagerank example which is available in `/cloudmesh/examples/pagerank`

 ## Use the automated script